1jour1vin

 About the estate:

 La Réserve d’O is a vineyard spanning about ten hectares, located in Arboras on the heights of the Terrasses du Larzac.
-Founded in 2004 by Frédéric and Marie Chauffray and managed according to biodynamic principles, it quickly rose to become one of the region’s most beloved estates.
-The estate’s namesake cuvée boasts a rich, elegant style; aged without oak, it has evolved significantly and, since 2011, has held a prominent place among the Languedoc’s leading wines.
-Bilbo, named in homage to the city of Bilbao, is dominated by Cinsault, while Hissez-o has a higher proportion of Syrah.
-These are fine representatives of the Terrasses du Larzac appellation, with a rather full-bodied style.
+Founded in 2004 by Frédéric and Marie Chauffray and managed according to biodynamic principles, it quickly established itself as one of the region’s most respected estates.
+The estate’s namesake cuvée boasts a rich, elegant style; it has evolved significantly and, since 2011, has held a prominent place among the Languedoc’s leading wines.
+Bilbo and Hissez-O are fine examples of the Terrasses du Larzac appellation, offering a more full-bodied style.

 Hachette Wine Guide